 LA County and the State are helping property owners who missed mortgage payments or are at risk of foreclosure.

-RESTAURANTS: Save up to $4,000 per item - instantly.
-Eligible California businesses can save upfront on qualifying foodservice equipment – fryers, freezers, combination ovens, and much more.
+Eligible California restaurants can save upfront on qualifying foodservice equipment—fryers, freezers, combination ovens, and much more.

 You can get money back from SGVMWD just for buying and installing water-efficient appliances and fixtures!
 This rebate program covers a variety of products and is available to residents of Alhambra, Monterey Park, and Sierra Madre.